Poděbrady

 Poděbrady ([ˈpoɟɛbradɪ]; Podiebrad) is a spa town in Nymburk District in the Central Bohemian Region of the Czech Republic.
-It has about 14,000 inhabitants.
-It lies on the river Elbe.
-The town centre is well preserved and is protected by law as an urban monument zone.
+It has about 15,000 inhabitants.
+It lies on the Elbe River.
+The historic town centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-Poděbrady is made up of town parts of Poděbrady I–V and villages of Kluk, Polabec, Přední Lhota and Velké Zboží.
+Poděbrady consists of nine municipal parts (in brackets population according to the 2021 census):